Cambodia is a bucket-list location like none-other.

 Off-peak is from around May through early October, when prices are cheaper and it is less busy too.
 However, it is also a lot wetter!
 The monsoon season kicks off in August/September/October time.

-Temperatures remain fairly warm throughout the year though and even in the monsoon season, you can still find good weather in amongst the frequent showers and storms.
+Temperatures remain fairly warm throughout the year though and even in the monsoon season, you can still find good weather amongst the frequent showers and storms.

 Cambodia Visa information